Haka: Cultural influence

 In the 21st century, kapa haka has been offered as a subject in universities, including the study of haka, and is practiced in schools and military institutions.

 In addition to the national Te Matatini ("many faces") festival, local and regional competitions attract dozens of teams and thousands of spectators.

 The All Blacks' use of haka has become the most widely known, but several other New Zealand sports teams now perform haka before commencing a game.
 These include the national rugby league team ("the Kiwis"), and the men's national basketball team ("Tall Blacks").
 In the lead up to the Rugby World Cup in 2011, flashmob haka became a popular way of expressing support for the All Blacks.
 Some Māori leaders thought it was "inappropriate" and a "bastardisation" of haka.
 Sizeable flashmob haka were performed in Wellington and Auckland, as well as London, which has a large New Zealander immigrant community.

 The music video for the song "Poi E" (1983) by the Pātea Māori Club, written by Dalvanius Prime and Ngoi Pēwhairangi, used a mixture of kapa haka and hip-hop choreography.
 This was then mixed with moves from Michael Jackson's Thriller music video as the outro song parody for Taika Waititi's movie Boy (2010).

+The training of haka plays an important role in the New Zealand film Whale Rider (2002).

 In November 2012, a Māori kapa haka group from Rotorua performed a version of the "Gangnam Style" dance mixed with a traditional haka in Seoul, celebrating 50 years of diplomatic relations between South Korea and New Zealand.

 On 7 December 2014, at the 2014 Roller Derby World Cup in Dallas, Texas, Team New Zealand performed a haka on roller skates to the Australian Roller Derby team before their bout in the quarter-finals.
 Team New Zealand performed a haka before their debut game against Team USA at the 2011 Roller Derby World Cup, on 1 December 2011; however, it was unexpected and the arena music was still playing.
 It has since become an expected tradition.